 US ramps up pressure on Poland over Holocaust restitution

-WASHINGTON (AP) — The United States is ramping up pressure on Poland in hopes of stopping legislation that would prevent families from receiving restitution for property seized during the Holocaust and communist era.
+The United States is ramping up pressure on Poland to reverse course on new legislation that would prevent Jewish and other claims for restitution for property seized during the Holocaust and the communist era.

 Elise Stefanik Calls Liz Cheney a 'Pelosi Pawn'